 Do you think you’d gain anything if you stopped consuming?

-Get help and discover that there is hope
+Get help and discover there’s is hope

-To do that, check out our friends at Fortify, an incredible recovery platform especially designed to give users a supportive and helpful community while they break the cycle of going back to porn.
 We’ve also designed a thorough and comprehensive platform, made to help you navigate conversations of all types, no matter the relationship type.

 We want to change the conversation about porn, and have it be one of respect, kindness, and love.
 We’re making the first move to impact change, and inviting you to join us in the process.
 You with us?

 For those reading this who feel they are struggling with pornography, you are not alone.
 Check out Fortify, a science-based recovery platform dedicated to helping you find lasting freedom from pornography.
 Fortify now offers a free experience for both teens and adults.
 Connect with others, learn about your unwanted porn habit, and track your recovery journey.
 There is hope—sign up today.

 Fight the New Drug may receive financial support from purchases made using affiliate links.

 Support this resource

 Thanks for reading our article!
 Fight the New Drug is a registered 501(c)(3) nonprofit, which means the educational resources we create are made possible through donations from people like you.
 Join Fighter Club for as little as $10/month and help us educate on the harms of porn!JOIN FIGHTER CLUB